jamesvillarrubia/lockor/CICD_TEMPLATES/README_TEMPLATE.md

 4. **Customize for your project**:
    - Update `package.json` name and scripts
+   - **IMPORTANT**: Keep `"version": "0.0.0-release-it"` as placeholder - CICD will replace this dynamically
    - Modify `job.changes.yml` path filters
    - Update application-specific workflow files
    - Set up repository variables and secrets in GitHub